pollen-robotics/reachy-2021-docs/content/VR/use-teleop/best-practice/index.md

 </video>

 <br />
-The next sections explains the risks of not following the guidelines and the explanations behind them.
+The next sections explains the explanations behind these guidelines and the risks of not following them.

 ## Keep the right position
 The mapping between your position and the robot is made when clicking on (A) to start teleoperation.
+The position and rotation of your headset <b>at this moment</b> is used to create a static coordinate system in which the controllers positions and rotations and the headset rotation are calculated.
+If you move (change either your body position or orientation), the controllers positions will still be calculated in the previous static coordinate system, and Reachy movements won't look like like yours anymore.
+For these reasons, you must:

-- You must not move when teleoperating Reachy: <b>your feet must stay static</b> on the floor.
+- <b>Not move your feet</b> when teleoperating Reachy: they must stay static on the floor.

 <video controls="controls" width="40%" loop>
   <source type="video/mp4" src="FeetOk.mp4"></source>